Stable decompositions and rigidity for products of countable equivalence relations: (Non-)Schmidt equivalence relations

 Since $\cR_{0,1}$ is ergodic, hyperfinite, and p.m.p., we can realize it as the orbit equivalence relation arising from the action of $\oplus_\N \Z/2\Z$ on $Y_1=\prod_\N \Z/2\Z$ by componentwise translation.
-Fix $x\in X_0$.
-Passing to a subsequence if necessary, and using the fact that $(T_{n,x})_n$ is a central sequence for the hyperfinite equivalence relation $\cR_{0,1}$, we claim that we can find $V_{n,x}\in [\cR_{0,1}]$ of the form
+Passing to a subsequence if necessary, and using the fact that $(T_{n,x})_n$ is a central sequence for the hyperfinite equivalence relation $\cR_{0,1}$ for almost every $x\in X_1$, we claim that we can find $V_{n,x}\in [\cR_{0,1}]$ of the form

 such that